pastas/pastas/README.rst

 - pandas>=1.1
 - scipy>=1.3

-Apart from this, is comes highly recommended to install Numba (>0.51) to gain significant speed-ups.
+Apart from this, is is highly recommended to install Numba (>0.51) to gain significant speed-ups.

 How to Cite Pastas?